Craft is a mirage

 But only if we step forward.

 Hiding behind craft may feel safe, but it guarantees marginalization.
-Embracing this opportunity positions designers at the forefront of how modern products are defined, built, and sustained.
+Embracing this moment — with the full weight of our judgment — positions designers at the forefront of how modern products are defined, built, and sustained.

 This is the moment for designers to lead.